 You need to know and understand the local, state, and federal taxes that apply to your business.
 It’ll help you file taxes accurately, hire employees, and make timely payments.

 As always, the content here is general knowledge, not legal advice.
 To be sure you are paying the correct taxes for your business, consult an accounting professional or contact the IRS.

 Dig Deeper: Small business taxes for beginners

 Before hiring anyone, you must understand the different employee classifications.
 Each classification varies in how it legally impacts employment, including wage laws, benefits, and tax implications.

 Here’s a brief summary of the primary employee classifications:

 Understanding these classifications will prepare you to comply with labor laws, provide appropriate benefits, and manage your workforce effectively.
 Check out our hiring guide for additional guidance in choosing the right employees and roles for your business.

 While it’s not always a legal requirement—business insurance will protect you from costly damages or lawsuits.

 If you’re unsure of what business insurance you need, these are the most common:

-You can check out our full business insurance guide for why, when, and what types of business insurance you may need.
+Dig Deeper: Check out our full business insurance guide for why, when, and what types of business insurance you may need.